Marcoasf10/CarStand/README.md

 ensuring that it runs consistently across different environments.
 The application was configured with a `Dockerfile` to set up the necessary environment and dependencies, and was then deployed on Railway's platform.

-The app is now available and can be accessed at **https://carlosmassano.up.railway.app/**.
+The app used to be available at **https://carlosmassano.up.railway.app/** but unfortunately the free trial expired.